Dana Scully's profile picture

 In other words, they got away with it, and BASF and Bayer continued to thrive after the war.
 As for Roundup, well, they actually bought its parent company Monsanto first -- another awful company with awful products.
 Lots of cancer, lots of lawsuits, etc. Bayer spent over 70 MILLION on Monsanto, and every year they're still spending tens of billions of dollars to settle lawsuits -- the most recent of which are lawsuits against Roundup itself!
 Who knew?
 A shady company who funded the Nazi Party makes products that cause cancer?
 Nahhh, impossible.

 All this is purely hypothetical of course.
-All academic.
 I definitely don't think any of this is related to each other, and I definitely don't think you should google Bayer or IG Farben or Monsanto to find out what other shady things they've done.
-This post is totally satire.

 Comments